Honda CR-X: US market

 In the US, three different trim levels were available: The standard (unlabeled, sometimes called the "DX") equipped with the 1.5-liter 16-valve dual-point fuel injection 4-cylinder D15B2 engine, the HF ("high fuel efficiency") model with the 1.5-liter 8-valve multi-point fuel injection (MPFI) 4-cylinder D15B6 engine, or the Si (sport injected) model with the 1.6-liter 16-valve MPFI 4-cylinder D16A6 engine.
 The base model was available with either a 5-speed manual transmission or a 4-speed automatic transmission while the HF and Si only offered a 5-speed manual transmission.
 A modification made to the rear on all second-generation vehicles is a heavily-stippled black glass panel installed on the upper half of the rear of the vehicle, above the tail lights which aided in rearward visibility.

-Air conditioning was a dealer-installed option on all models.
+The two lower trims had adjustable headrests, while the Si had high-back bucket seats.
+Air conditioning as well as the audio system (radio, speakers, and antenna) were dealer-installed options on all models.
 The Si model came with a power-sliding sunroof, a rear wiper and 14-inch alloy wheels.
 Underneath, the Si model was equipped with a rear anti-sway bar along with variable-ratio rack-and-pinion steering.
-The 90-91 Si models had 4-wheel disc brakes.
+The 90-91 Si models had 4-wheel disc brakes instead of front disc and rear drum.
 There were a total of six colors offered each model year.
 Four color options were available on the CRX and CRX Si and two color options were available for the CRX HF.
 Color availability would vary based on trim package and the interior color would depend on the exterior color choice.